BattermanZ/Gastropath/README.md

 # Gastropath

 Gastropath is an automated restaurant database updater that integrates information from Google Maps and Yelp into a Notion database.
 It streamlines the process of cataloging and managing restaurant information for food enthusiasts, critics, or anyone maintaining a personal dining database.
+It can be coupled with an iOS shortcut for easy updating directly from the Google Maps app.

 ## Features